 “We should actually deepen our commitment and integration with European security arrangements.”

 Junker makes the same argument.
 Trump has threatened that America might not come to the aid of a NATO ally if that ally hasn’t met NATO requirements on defence spending.
 Therefore, a European army is necessary.

-This should not come as a surprise because eurocrats have long seen ever-closer union as the answer to all of Europe’s (many) woes.
+This should not come as a surprise because EU officials have long seen ever-closer union as the answer to Europe’s (many) woes.